VictorRO/VictorRO/README.md

 ### Hi there 👋

-My name is Víctor Rodríguez, web developer doing what I cant at Kantox.
+My name is Víctor Rodríguez, web developer doing what I can at Kantox.

 <!--
 **VictorRO/VictorRO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.